 Hand-tied wedding bouquets are freer than other traditional styles of bouquets.
 This type of wedding flower arrangement gets its name from the ribbon, fabric, or even twine used to secure the flowers.

-Out of all the design choices, it’s one of the easier ones to DIY and gives the overall bouquet a more casual look.
+Of all the design choices, it’s one of the easiest to DIY and gives the overall bouquet a more casual look.
 It’s the perfect way to secure wildflowers for a garden feel.

 They’re often tied with silk ribbon or another natural material.
 Another plus about hand-tied floral arrangements is that they work well for both dried and fresh flowers.